Retain and Attract Educators

 - Mentoring: Establish a funding weight for school districts to implement a robust mentoring program that supports new educators in the first three years of the profession.

-- To work collectively to determine curriculum that ensures accurate and honest education.
+- Empower educators to work collectively to determine a curriculum that ensures accurate and honest education

-- To ensure the safety of staff and students.
+- Ensure the safety of educators and students

 - Restore Full-Day Kindergarten: Fully restore state funding for full-day kindergarten.